 - There was a significant swing in market sentiment across Q1 as participants digested the first few months of the new Trump administration.
 January saw positive excess returns across a number of sectors as market sentiment moved higher in anticipation of new business friendly initiatives.
 This was replaced by a negative shift in risk appetite during February and March as unclear tariff policies became the market's focus.
 Throughout the quarter, investment-grade munis underperformed US Treasuries.
 Despite modest outflows in March, muni funds overall benefited from steady inflows earlier in the quarter. - Muni credit fundamentals remain broadly stable, with signs of improvement even in sectors that struggled post-pandemic, though revenue growth is moderating, and economic tailwinds are slowing.
 High reserves and fiscal flexibility continue to support most issuers, and credit ratings are expected to remain steady over the next six months, though sector-specific challenges persist. - Potential policy changes under the Trump administration, such as the possible elimination of tax exemptions for certain bonds and the cancellation of federal leases, are adding uncertainty to the muni market outlook, alongside broader concerns about how federal decisions may impact local economies.
-At the same time, US consumer sentiment is softening, and overall uncertainty around the economic growth outlook has increased in response to the administration's proposed reforms and policy direction.
+At the same time, US consumer sentiment is softening, and overall uncertainty around the economic growth outlook has increased in response to the administration's proposed reforms and policy direction. - However, hard data continues to indicate a resilient US economy.
+The labor market appears to have reached an equilibrium of a low level of both new additions and layoffs, with a still-low unemployment rate, and economic activity remains solid. - Going forward, our economists are looking to deregulation and tax reforms to support growth over the medium term.
+The heightened uncertainty surrounding the administration's trade policy and the impact on US businesses makes US Federal Reserve policy difficult to predict.
+It remains to be seen whether risks are skewed toward a significant slowdown in growth or higher inflation.
+However, our economists remain optimistic on US growth, considering that the economy remains on solid footing and pro-growth measures are still expected.
+Consequently, we are penciling in only one 25-basis point rate reduction in 2025, though an absence of rate cuts this year is also possible.

-Fund Characteristics Fund Distribution Frequency Monthly Effective Duration 7.92 Years 30-Day SEC Yield (Advisor Class)-With Waiver 3.81% 30-Day SEC Yield (Advisor Class)-Without Waiver 3.81% Taxable Equivalent Yield (Advisor Class)-With Waiver 6.44% Taxable Equivalent Yield (Advisor Class)- Without Waiver 6.44%
+Fund Characteristics Fund Distribution Frequency Monthly Effective Duration 5.59 Years 30-Day SEC Yield (Advisor Class)-With Waiver 3.43% 30-Day SEC Yield (Advisor Class)-Without Waiver 3.32% Taxable Equivalent Yield (Advisor Class)-With Waiver 5.79% Taxable Equivalent Yield (Advisor Class)- Without Waiver 5.61%